masouduut94/MCTS-agent-python/README.md

 This is the code for my paper **:link: [IMPROVING MONTE CARLO TREE SEARCH BY COMBINING RAVE AND QUALITY-BASED REWARDS ALGORITHMS](https://www.civilica.com/Paper-CONFITC04-CONFITC04_172.html)**.

+I used this base code in [here](https://github.com/kenjyoung/mopyhex)

+and further implemented some algorithms in [here](https://github.com/masouduut94/MCTS-agent-cythonized)

 Researches have been done in **Urmia University of Technology**.
 <p align="center">